Cryptocurrency and Islam

 7. Unregulated Nature

 Lastly, the unregulated nature of cryptocurrencies poses a significant challenge.
-Without regulation or oversight from financial authorities, the crypto market is subject to potential manipulation and fraudulent practices, both of which are in direct contravention of the principles of fairness and integrity emphasized in Islamic finance.
+Without regulation or oversight from financial authorities, the crypto market is subject to potential manipulation and fraudulent financial practices, both of which are in direct contravention of the principles of fairness and integrity emphasized in Islamic finance.
 This lack of control and accountability further complicates the classification of cryptocurrency as halal or haram.

 Is Cryptocurrency Halal or Haram?
 Fatwa of Scholars